PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 The requirements are almost the same for a bug fix.
 The main difference is that the new feature should be adequately [specified in writing](https://github.com/PrestaShop/prestashop-specs/) and greenlighted by the product team or the maintainers: not all improvements are necessarily accepted, so it is important to discuss them with the team in an issue before submitting a Pull Request.

-The “How to test” field should describe the new behavior, nominal test cases, possible errors, and how they should be handled, etc. unless formal acceptance tests have been included in the specifications.
+The “How to test” field should describe the new behavior, nominal test cases, possible errors, and how they should be handled, etc. Unless formal acceptance tests have been included in the specifications.
 Written specifications should be linked in the PR as well.

 If some information is missing, the QA analyst will ping the author, the product team and/or the maintainers and wait for this information to be completed before starting to work on the PR.